canjs/canjs/guides/getting-started-tutorial/routing.md

 This line tells `can.route` to match any route going to the restaurant and format it so that it is a forward slash followed by the serialized value.
-Add a `serialize` property to the `restaurant` attribute of the Application State object as follows:
+Add a `serialize` property to the `restaurant` attribute of the AppState object as follows:

 ```